Pictured above, Joan Camprodon, MD, PhD, MPH, demonstrates the use of TMS on research assistant, Amanda Arulpragasam.

 TMS: Safe and Effective

 Approved by the U.S. Food and Drug Administration for treating depression, TMS is safe, noninvasive and effective.
 “It’s a good alternative for people who can’t or don’t want to take drugs,” Dr. Camprodon says.
-“We know that it works, and patient don’t have to endure side effects from medication.”
+“We know that it works, and patients don’t have to endure side effects from medication.”

 Another benefit is the integration and co-location of the research program and the clinical service.
 When scientists develop new techniques or discover new knowledge, this information can immediately be put into practice to benefit patients.
 Initially, the program’s focus is on adults, but the plan is to make this treatment safe for children and adolescents in the future.
 “The results can be life changing,” Dr. Camprodon says.
 “We can improve function and well-being without adding another drug.”